geomesa/geomesa-nifi/README.md

 Go to http://localhost:8080/nifi

-Drag a GeoMesaIngestProcessor down...fill out the accumulo instance, etc...for sft and converter try "example-csv" and copy an example csv from the geomesa-tools/examples/ingest/csv folder into a temp dir...use the getfile processor to pick it up and route it to the GeoMesaIngestProcessor...
+Drag a GeoMesaIngestProcessor down...fill out the accumulo instance, etc...for sft and converter try "example-csv" and copy an example csv from the geomesa-tools/examples/ingest/csv folder into a temp dir...use the getfile processor to pick it up and route it to the PutGeoMesa...